ibm-cloud-docs/appid/cd-messages.md

    | `%{linkExpiration.minutes}` |  Displays the number of minutes the link is valid. |
    | `%{verify.code}` | Displays a one-time verification URL. |
    | `%{verify.link}` | Displays the action URL that you specified in settings. |
-   {: caption="Table 2.
-Parameters that you can use in messages that are related to verification" caption-side="top"}
+   {: caption="Parameters that you can use in messages that are related to verification" caption-side="top"}

    You can also use the message parameters that are listed in the [Welcome message](/docs/appid?topic=appid-cd-types#cd-messages-welcome) section.
    {: tip}